Kentokamoto/Resume/src/body.md

 * Migrated internal transaction definition to reflect future service integration
 * Designed and implemented internal tooling to allow other engineers to modify exising customer transaction configurations
 * Designed and implemented mock transaction endpoint service using **FastAPI** for end to end testing in a staged AWS environment
-* Designed internal tooling with **Retool** to empower other engineers to execute system configuration changes safely
+* Designed internal tooling with **Retool** to streamline workflows and empower cross-functional teams to safely execute system configuration changes

-[comment]:* Analyze and triage customer issues using **Postgres**
+* Leveraged **Postgres** to triage and resolve customer issues
-[comment]:* Corrected fees getting double counted?
-What was it exactly
-[comment]:  * Transaction reversals and fees had somethign funny going on

 ### Splunk (Software Engineer) <span style="float: right">  December 2020 - June 2021</span>
 #### Tech Stack: C++